 It is the Group's policy to ensure that there is no conflict of interest when related party transactions are executed.
 All existing related party transactions are communicated by each of the operations on a quarterly basis and reviewed by management.
 New proposed related party transactions are identified by and/or communicated to higher level management and the transactions are approved by either senior management, Board of Directors or the shareholders in accordance with the requirements of the SET and SEC.
-All new significant related party transactions are presented to the Audit and Risk Committee for opinion which includes demonstrating that the transaction is on commercial terms and on an arm's length basis.
-Once recommended by the Audit and Risk Committee the transaction will be proposed to the Board of Directors or the Board of Directors and shareholders for approval.
+All new significant related party transactions are presented to the Audit, Risk and Corporate Governance Committee for opinion which includes demonstrating that the transaction is on commercial terms and on an arm's length basis.
+Once recommended by the Audit, Risk and Corporate Governance Committee the transaction will be proposed to the Board of Directors or the Board of Directors or the approval.
 Interested directors do not take part in approving the transaction.